All Episodes

 There's been periods in American history where there's been a higher concentrations of guns per capita per citizen.

-And we've had lower crime rates.
+And we have had lower crime rates.

 Exactly.